DOCK-PI3/ESTACION-PRO/USERGUIDE-DEV.md

 As an alternative to manually exporting or creating these files you can find the following repository which contains a set of automatically created .steam files for the entire Steam library:\
 https://github.com/RobZombie9043/steam-files-es-de

 Just make sure you **don't add this entire set of files to ES-DE** as that will make the application incredibly slow with hundreds of thousands of Steam game entries.

 The .steam files can be launched with both the _GameNative_ and _GameHub Lite_ emulator entries.

+Using GameHub Lite it's also possible to run locally installed games.
+The setup is identical to regular Steam games, you just need to add the local game's ID to a corresponding .steam file and use the alternative emulator entry _GameHub Lite Local (Standalone)_.

 ### Symbian and Nokia N-Gage